 One advantage of Essential Portfolios is that TD Ameritrade allows you to do more than just invest in a portfolio.
 You can also trade or invest in stocks, bonds, mutual funds, certificates of deposit (CDs) and ETFs separate from what’s in your portfolio.
 If you want to do any trading, there's one flat-rate commission of $6.95 per equity trade.

 TD Ameritrade Essential Portfolios’ Investing Strategy

-If you have read about any other robo-advisors, you know the drill.
+If you have read about any other robo-advisors, TD Ameritrade's process will likely be familiar to you.
 The first step is to answer a questionnaire.
 The questions will help TD Ameritrade to understand your financial situation, your investing goals and your rick tolerance.
 This questionnaire is unique in its thoroughness.

 Many robo-advisors ask a few questions that take you a minute or two to answer.
 This is easy for customers but it’s hard to get a complete picture of someone’s finances in a couple of minutes.
 TD Ameritrade’s questions will take you slightly longer to answer (less than 15 minutes) because it asks more directed questions.
 Instead of just asking you how much you want to save, it will ask you when you plan to withdraw your savings and how you plan to use them.
 Someone may want to save $100,000 over the next 40 years, but may also know that they’ll need to withdraw savings for various expenses along the way.
 Things like this are taken into account when your portfolio is created.